-In their concluding observations to States party to human rights conventions, the treaty monitoring bodies have assembled a consistent, and expanding, record of promoting SOGI, despite the fact that none of the treaties mentioned these concepts in their text, and any attempt to include such a reference would have been strongly rejected by the UN Member States who negotiated the treaty texts in the first place.
-However, UN agencies and experts frequently cite the work of treaty bodies to justify their promotion of SOGI, and quote their concluding observations while doing so.
+UN Treaty Body Promotion of SOGI in National Recommendations In their concluding observations to States party to human rights conventions, the treaty monitoring bodies have assembled a consistent, and expanding, record of promoting SOGI, even though none of the treaties mentioned these concepts in their text, and any attempt to include such a reference would have been strongly rejected by the UN Member States who negotiated the treaty texts in the fi st place.
+However, UN agencies and experts frequently cite the work of treaty bodies to justify their promotion of SOGI and quote their concluding observations while doing so.
 In particular, the OHCHR relies heavily on the treaty bodies' output to justify SOGI as human rights categories.